The Family Unification Program (FUP) is a program under which Housing Choice Vouchers (HCVs) are provided to two different populations:

-- (The QAs do not reflect the changes to FUP made by the Housing Opportunity Through Modernization Act of 2016.
+- (The QAs do not reflect the changes to FUP made by the Housing Opportunity Through Modernization Act of 2016 or the provisions of the Family Unification Program Notice of Funding Availability for Fiscal Years 2017 and 2018.
 HUD will be publishing revised QAs.)

 - Promising Strategies for FUP Administrators: Examples of Processes from Family Unification Programs at 6 PHAs/PCWAs

 - Notice PIH 2011-52 (HA): Reporting, Turnover, and Other Requirements for the Family Unification Program

 - FUP Notices of Funding Availability (NOFAs): Establishes specific program requirements and criteria and requirements for review and selection of FUP applications, among others.
 Please note that only Public Housing Agencies (PHAs) that have an existing Annual Contributions Contract with HUD for HCVs may apply for FUP funding, not individuals or other organizations.

 - Using the Family Unification Program (FUP) to Support Youth Aging out of Foster Care - Discusses results from HUD’s recent research project Youth Aging out of Foster Care as well as answers questions about administering the FUP program, focused on issues around FUP-Youth.

 - FUP FY 2010 NOFA Satellite Broadcast 10-15-2010: Discusses differences between the FY 2010 NOFA and the FY 2009 NOFA, clarifies and discusses application requirements, and provides information on the General Section to HUD’s NOFAs and the logic model.
 Below are the materials related to this Satellite Broadcast: